ytmytm/geos-atari/README-Atari.md

 ### Time and date

 There is no CIA time-of-day (TOD) clock, timekeeping is done by counting vertical blank interrupts.
 During banked operations a short interrupt routine is called and some of these events may be lost.

+Clock in DeskTop doesn't work, my guess is that DeskTop tries to read CIA registers directly.

 There is no support for alarm clock.
 It's tied to CIA TOD clock hardware feature.
 The system doesn't provide any function to set the alarm (it's done in hardware by a Desk Accessory) you can only choose if/how it should react to the alarm.